xxxnell/how-do-vits-work/README.md

 <img src="resources/vit/buildup_v.gif" style="width:90%;">
 </p>

-We find that MSA complements Conv (not replaces Conv), and *MSA closer to the end of stage* improves predictive performance significantly.
+We find that MSA complements Conv (not replaces Conv), and *MSA closer to the end of a stage* improves predictive performance significantly.
 Based on these insights, we propose the following build-up rules:

 1. Alternately replace Conv blocks with MSA blocks from the end of a baseline CNN model.
 2. If the added MSA block does not improve predictive performance, replace a Conv block located at the end of an earlier stage with an MSA